ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_setup.md

 ![](/assets/images/platform/openmanipulator_pro/logo_ros.png)

 The following script will allow you to simplify the ROS installation procedure.
-Run the following command in a terminal window.
+Run the following commands in a terminal window.
 The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 The shortcut key to open a terminal is `Ctrl`+`Alt`+`t`.
 After installing ROS, please reboot PC.

 ``` bash
 $ sudo apt-get update